uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 -	No single person can tamper with the critical data elements, such as the artwork ID, the photographs or the metadata.
 In case of fraud or looting, the object‘s stolen status is quickly communicated globally.

-We plan to soft-launch [UNCOPIED](https://uncopied.org/) in April 2021.
+We plan to soft launch [UNCOPIED](https://uncopied.org/) in April 2021.